zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Credit.md

 ![Storecredit](./SC%20Image/image019.png)

 In this section, Customers can follow the status of the credit codes they sent.
 While the recipient has not redeemed a credit code, Customers are allowed to cancel it by clicking on the **Cancel** link in the **Action** column.
 After the cancellation, the recipient cannot redeem that credit code any more.
 Otherwise, once the credit code has been redeemed, the status will be updated and the **Cancel** link will be disabled.
-Please refer to the section **2.2.3.
-Redeem** Credit for more information.
+Please refer to the section **Redeem Credit** for more information.
 Customers can check their current balances and transactions of sharing credit in the **Transaction History** section.

 ![Storecredit](./SC%20Image/image020.png)